Plumsail/helpdesk-docs/source/Configuration Guide/Triggers.rst

    Workflow customization

 .. seealso::
 	HelpDesk Actions Pack is provided with HelpDesk.
-In `Workflow customization`_ section you can find full description.
+Find the detailed description in `Workflow customization`_ section.

 Set Field
 +++++++++

-This action used to change value of any public field in ticket.
+This action sets the value of the public field of the ticket.

-"Set field" action has following settings:
+"Set field" action has following properties:

 :Field name: Required field.
-Field name you want to assign a new value.
+The name of the field that has to be changed.
-:Field value: New value which will be assigned to selected field.
-In this field you can use any context tokens.
+:Field value: The new value of the field.
+In this field you can use context tokens.

 .. _Send Email: #send-email
 .. _Start Workflow: #start-workflow